 This post is by Tracey Rawling Church, an independent consultant and non-executive director specialising in sustainable business.
-It is part of our 40th anniversary blog series.

 My relationship with Green Alliance began around a decade ago when I encouraged my employer to join what was then the Resource Efficiency Task Force.
 As a manufacturer of office printers and copiers, Kyocera had long been a pioneer in resource efficiency, having brought to market in 1992 the first – and still the only – range of ’cartridge-free‘ office printers.
 Read more

 This post is by Nigel Haigh, former director of the Institute for European Environmental Policy and chair of Green Alliance from 1989 to 1998.

 Of all the talented directors that Green Alliance has had, Tim Beaumont – or, to give him his full title, the Reverend Lord Beaumont of Whitley – was surely the most extraordinary.
 He was one of three people connected with the Liberal Party who joined with others across the political spectrum to create and launch Green Alliance in 1979.
 Maurice Ash was to become its chairman, Richard Holme its treasurer, and Tim was its ‘convenor’ or ‘co-ordinator’.
 He never called himself the director, though he ran the show and gave it its sense of direction.
 Read more

 According to an early promotional leaflet, Green Alliance was set up “by a group of individuals concerned that Britain’s political parties were failing to understand or respond to environmental issues”.
 Plus ça change.
 With an emphasis on “ideas more than issues”, the organisation aimed “to introduce an ecological perspective into British political life”.